akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 # Understanding neural networks using real examples

-A neural network is a computer algorithm inspired by the human brain (hence Neural), composed of a network of artificial neurons.
+A neural network is a computer algorithm inspired by the human brain, composed of a network of artificial neurons.
 This network of aritificial neurons is able to learn patterns from example data, and is able to use this learned knowledge to